uic-big-data/assignment-1/README.md

 ### Grading
 The code will be evaluated on Firefox.
 Your submission will be graded according to the quality of the results and interactions.

 To get a C on the assignment, your application should display a map of Chicago.
 To get a B on the assignment, your application should visualize at least one shadow accumulation dataset (i.e., of at least one season).
-To get an A on the assignment, the application must visualize all shadow datasets, and update the bar chart so that it shows the accumulated shadow at the location hovered by the mouse.
+To get an A on the assignment, the application must update the bar chart so that it shows the accumulated shadow at the location hovered by the mouse.